 Study period abroad

-You can plan study periods abroad in consultation with your supervisor as a part of the master agreement.
+You can plan study periods abroad in consultation with your supervisor.

 Follow these links to find the general entry requirements and guidelines on how to apply:

 - We are currently not able to receive applications from citizens from outside the European Union/EEA/EFTA

 - Citizens from within the European Union/EEA/EFTA (application deadline 1 March)

 - Nordic citizens and applicants residing in Norway (application deadline 15 April)